 Sandra Kemp: Professor, Lancaster University, and Director of the Ruskin Library and Research Centre for Culture, Landscape and the Environment.
 Author of Kipling's Hidden Narratives, and editor of the Oxford Companion to Edwardian Fiction.

 Deanna Kreisel: Associate professor of English at the University of British Columbia, and co-founder of Vcologies, an international working group of nineteenth-centuryist scholars interested in ecocriticism and environmental studies.
 Author of Economic Woman: Demand, Gender, and Narrative Closure in Eliot and Hardy.

 Eugene McCarraher: Associate Professor of Humanities and History at Villanova University.
-Author of articles on Ruskin’s economic thought as part of his current project; his forthcoming book is entitled The Enchantments of Mammon: How Capitalism became the Religion of America.
+Author of articles on Ruskin’s economic thought , and The Enchantments of Mammon: How Capitalism became the Religion of America.

 Sara Maurer: Associate Professor of English at the University of Notre Dame.
 Author of The Dispossessed State.
 Narratives of Ownership in Nineteenth-Century Britain and Ireland.

-Jeremy Melius: Assistant professor of Art History at Rutgers University.
+Jeremy Melius: Assistant professor of Art and Art History at Tufts University.
 Recent article,"Ruskin's Copies."